Tasks & Output

 Step 1: Prepare the upload

 Call the prepare endpoint with the file name and MIME type.
-This returns an uploadId and a pre-signed uploadUrl.
+This returns an uploadId, a pre-signed uploadUrl, and the HTTP method and headers to use.

 -H "Authorization: Bearer ac_live_xxxxxxxxxxxx" \